Snack on Potato Bark while hiking or turn your bark into mashed potatoes with meat and vegetables for the evening meal!

 Peel and boil 2½ pounds of potatoes until soft.
 Drain.

-Mash potatoes with 16 ounces of fat free vegetable, beef, or chicken broth.
+Mash the potatoes with 16 ounces of fat-free vegetable, beef, or chicken broth.
 Because fats and dairy products don’t dehydrate well and can spoil, do not add any milk or butter.
 Add salt, if desired, but you’ll get some sodium from the broth.

-Run the mashed potatoes through a blender until creamy and lump-free.
+Run the mashed potatoes through a blender until creamy.

-Pour a six inch puddle of potatoes onto the covered tray and spread thinly (about an eighth inch) with a spatula.
+Pour a 6-inch puddle of potatoes onto the covered tray and spread thinly (about an ⅛-inch) with a spatula.
 2½ pounds of mashed potatoes will take up five 15 x 15 trays.

-Dehydrate at 135° for approximately eight hours until potatoes form a brittle sheet.
+Dehydrate mashed potatoes at 135°F (57°C) for approximately 8–10 hours until potatoes form a brittle sheet.

 Ingredients: